 Two seasons of an MTV reality-comedic-documentary series, Mac Miller and the Most Dope Family, in 2013-14, based upon Mac and his Pittsburgh crew adjusting to their new Southern California surroundings.

-And of course a two-year-relationship with pop-ingenue Ariana Grande, ending in early 2018.
+And a two-year-relationship with pop-ingenue Ariana Grande, ending in early 2018.

 Despite these dalliances, Miller eschewed the pop chart success and accompanying super stardom readily available to a young heartthrob white rapper.

-Those same pop trappings Eminem leaned into, despite pretending to hate, on each of his first four albums featuring carnival-sounding lead singles filled with dated pop-culture references, during his own heady commercial heyday, from 1999’s The Slim Shady LP thru Encore in 2004.
+Those same pop trappings Eminem leaned into, despite pretending to hate, on each of his first four albums, which all feature carnival-sounding lead singles, filled with dated pop-culture references, during Em’s own heady commercial heyday, from 1999’s The Slim Shady LP thru Encore in 2004.

 Miller never received that big industry co-sign, a la Dr. Dre.